AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/state_variables.md

 ## `ImmutableSingleton<NoteType>`

-Immutable singleton is unique and, as the name suggests, immutable.
-Once it has been initialised, its value can't be changed anymore.
+ImmutableSingleton represents a unique private state variable that, as the name suggests, is immutable.
+Once initialized, its value cannot be altered.

 ### `::new`

+In the following example, we define an ImmutableSingleton that utilises the `RulesMethods` struct as its underlying note type:

-#include_code state_vars-ImmutableSingleton /yarn-project/noir-contracts/src/contracts/docs_example_contract/src/storage/game_rules.nr rust
+#include_code state_vars-ImmutableSingleton /yarn-project/noir-contracts/src/contracts/docs_example_contract/src/storage.nr rust

 ### `.initialise`

+Set the initial value of an ImmutableSingleton by calling the `initialise` method:

 #include_code state_vars-ImmutableSingletonInit /yarn-project/noir-contracts/src/contracts/docs_example_contract/src/actions.nr rust

+Once initialized, an ImmutableSingleton's value remains unchangeable.
+This method can only be called once.

 ### `.get_note`

+Use this method to retrieve the value of an initialized ImmutableSingleton:

 #include_code state_vars-ImmutableSingletonGet /yarn-project/noir-contracts/src/contracts/docs_example_contract/src/actions.nr rust

-Unlike a [`singleton`](#get_note-1), when you call the `get_note` function on an immutable singleton to read the value, the current note is not destroyed in the background.
-This means that multiple accounts can call this function simultaneously.
+Unlike a [`singleton`](#get_note-1), the `get_note` function for an ImmutableSingleton doesn't destroy the current note in the background.
+This means that multiple accounts can concurrently call this function to read the value.

+This function will throw if the ImmutableSingleton hasn't been initialised.

 ## `Set<NoteType>`